 Communicate constantly with your coach

-If you are hoping to keep up with your training, stay in contact with your high school and club coaches.
+If you are hoping to keep up with your training, maintain contact with your high school and club coaches.
 Let them know which colleges you are interested in playing for and who you may have already heard interest from.
 Your coaches can reach out to them on your behalf and likely already have existing contacts that they can introduce you to.
 They can serve as a great resource during this time, and offer you training advice in the offseason.
 You can also reach out to past teammates who may be already playing in college for their advice.

 Promote yourself online

 Due to COVID-19, the NCAA is adjusting eligibility requirements and providing flexibility in virtual recruiting.
-To learn more about the specifications for Divisions I, II, and III, here’s a link to their COVID-19 updates.
+To learn more about the specifications for Divisions I, II, and III, here’s a link to their updates.
 No matter which sports division you hope to play for, it’s worth keeping up with the current events surrounding athletic recruitment.